How to Delete History from Wi-fi Router in 6 Steps

 How to Delete Wi-Fi Router History – Enter your router IP address

-Enter your admin username and password, and you’ll have access to the settings dashboard.
+Input your admin username and password to access the settings dashboard.

 Step 3: Visit the system logs